Persistent debt

 By paying this amount each month, it’ll help you to repay your balance more quickly.

-• If your account has been in persistent debt for three or more years, and you are not paying the recommended monthly payment, you may lose the ability to make further transactions with your credit card.
-This is to help you make progress with repaying your balance.
+• You will lose the ability to make further transactions if your account has been in persistent debt for three or more years, and you are not paying the recommended monthly payment.

 If you need your credit card for essential living expenses, contact us so we can find a way to help.